cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

 If you are a software developer, a web developer, or just curious about how the web works internally, you're likely to find this post interesting.
 Let's dive in!

+[//]: # (The World Wide Web, and infinite park of data continuously streamed)
 <figure class="jb_picture">
-  {% responsive_image path: img/posts/2024/2024-01-12/infinite-park.jpg alt: "The WWW, and infinite park of data continuously streamed" %}
+  {% responsive_image path: img/posts/2024/2024-01-12/infinite-park.jpg alt: "The World Wide Web, and infinite park of data continuously streamed" %}
   <figcaption class="stroke">
     &#169; The World Wide Web, this almost infinity data streaming platform, has been transformed and evolved at unprecedented speed.
 Picture of the art piece titled "Infinite Park" exposed at <a href="https://maps.app.goo.gl/75AGyCg5QpzjQeFR8">Stockholm's Paradox Museum</a>.
   </figcaption>